 ("DSM"), metering, and outage management systems.

-O. Please describe your responsibilities with PSE.
+Q. Please describe your responsibilities with PSE.

-A. I lead and direct staff in Indiana, Kansas, Kentucky, Minnesota, and Wisconsin who provide economic, financial, and rate-related consulting services to investor-owned cooperative and municipal utilities as well as regulators and industry associations.
+A. I lead and direct staff in Indiana, Kansas, Kentucky, Minnesota, and Wisconsin who provide municipal utilities as well as regulators and industry associations.
 These services include: